 About Our School

-Advantage Arts Academy (AAA) is a tuition-free public charter school opening August 2020 in Herriman, Utah.
+Advantage Arts Academy is a tuition-free public charter school in Herriman, Utah.
 Our rigorous curriculum is paired with arts integration to provide an enriched classroom focused on academics and creativity.

-Advantage Arts Academy is the only elementary school in Utah that will use the Beverley Taylor Sorenson Arts Learning Program (BTSALP) model as a focus and not as a supplemental add-on program.
+Advantage Arts Academy is the only elementary school in Utah using the Beverley Taylor Sorenson Arts Learning Program (BTSALP) model as a focus and not as a supplemental add-on program.
 By aligning the BTSALP model components, such as the instructional model, arts integration is incorporated in all core curriculum courses.

 The mission of Advantage Arts Academy (AAA), in alignment with the Beverley Taylor Sorenson Arts Learning Program, is to effectively increase our students’ performance in every subject, as well as improve students’ core academic capacity, emotional well-being, arts awareness, and social skills.